-Liu voices the role of Lady Sagami in the 2015 Academy Award Nominated film The Tale of The Princess Kaguya.
-Produced by Frank Marshall and directed by Jamie Simone from an adaptation by Mike Jones.
+Liu voices the role of Lady Sagami in the 2015 Academy Award Nominated film The Tale of The Princess Kaguya, produced by Frank Marshall and directed by Jamie Simone from an adaptation by Mike Jones.
 Variety calls the film a "visionary tour de force”.
-Liu recently reprised her voice as Viper in the third installment of Paramount’s animated smash hit KUNG FU PANDA, and as Silvermist in LEGEND OF THE NEVERBEAST (Tinkerbell).
-Her last feature film, THE MAN WITH THE IRON FISTS, co-starring Russell Crowe, was directed by THE RZA.
-In 2011, Liu co-starred in three films: Tribeca Film’s DETACHMENT, directed by Tony Kaye, which premiered at the Tribeca Film Festival; EAST FIFTH BLISS, which premiered at the Newport Beach Film Festival; and SOMEDAY THIS PAIN WILL BE USEFUL TO YOU, Roberto Faenza’s adaptation of the novel by Peter Cameron, which premiered at the Rome Film Festival.
+Liu is also the voice of “Viper” in the trilogy for Paramount’s animated smash hit KUNG FU PANDA and as “Silvermist” in Tinkerbell’s LEGEND OF THE NEVERBEAST.

 Liu’s interest in art began at the age of fifteen, when she started experimenting with collage and photography at Stuyvesant High School in New York City.
 She graduated from the University of Michigan in 1990 with a B.A. degree in Asian Languages and Culture, before moving to Los Angeles to pursue her interest in acting.
 Her first solo exhibition, Unraveling, at Cast Iron Gallery in New York in 1993, was a photographic exhibition that earned her a grant to study at Beijing Normal University.
 Liu found this period in China to be extremely valuable, not only as an opportunity to learn more about her Chinese heritage, but also to expand her understanding of the symbolic potential of art.
 The trip became the subject of a body of work shown at her next one-person exhibition, Catapult, at Los Angeles’ Purple Gallery in 1997.
 Liu remained in Los Angeles for several years, during which time she continued to work in collage and photographic portraiture.
 She returned to New York City in 2004 and enrolled in painting classes at the New York Studio School from 2004-2007.